 Furthermore, empower the development team.
 View the team as an equal partner, involve the members in product decisions, and encourage them to take ownership of the product details.
 At the same time, hold people accountable for the commitments they make.
 A team that is empowered to decide how much can be done is also accountable for getting it done.

-Finally, participate in sprint retrospectives to help improve the collaboration and the process and receive feedback from the team members on your work.
+Lastly, participate in sprint retrospectives to help improve the collaboration and the process and receive feedback from the team members on your work.